Northern Sea Route: 20th century

-In 1932, an expedition led by Soviet geographer Otto Schmidt was the first to navigate the Northern Sea Route in one navigation on the icebreaker Alexander Sibiryakov.
+In 1932, an expedition led by Soviet geographer Otto Schmidt was the first to navigate NSR in one navigation on the icebreaker Alexander Sibiryakov.
 Since then, year-round exploration of Arctic waters has begun, including for the purpose of studying logistics corridors in the northern seas.

 The NSR became one of several Arctic shipping routes.
 Since the mid-1930s, it has had official status as a managed and regulated route along Russia's Arctic coast.

-A new stage in the development of the Northern Sea Route began with the advent of nuclear icebreakers.
+A new stage in the development of NSR began with the advent of nuclear icebreakers.
 On December 3, 1959, the first-born of the Russian and world nuclear icebreaker fleet, the icebreaker Lenin, was put into operation.
-This event marked the beginning of the development of the nuclear icebreaker fleet and gave impetus to the development of the transport potential of the Northern Sea Route.
+This event marked the beginning of the development of the nuclear icebreaker fleet and gave impetus to the development of the transport potential of NSR.

 With the help of icebreakers of the Arktika type (Project 10520), starting in 1978, the transition to year-round navigation in the Western Arctic region was carried out.

 Taking into account the shallowness of the approaches to the port of Dudinka located in the Yenisei River, specialized nuclear icebreakers with a small draft were designed and built - "Taimyr" and "Vaigach".
 In parallel with this the navigation and hydrographic service system of the fleet was re-equipped with modern equipment, the Dudinka port was expanded and reconstructed.

 21st century

 Since 2008, the structure of Rosatom includes the Russian nuclear-powered icebreaker, designed to travel the NSR.

-Beginning in the late 2010s, Russia began improving its defense resources near the Northern Sea Route.
+Beginning in the late 2010s, Russia began improving its defense resources near NSR.

-Since the late 2010s, Russia has been strengthening its defense and economic infrastructure along the Northern Sea Route (NSR).
+Since the late 2010s, Russia has been strengthening its defense and economic infrastructure along NSR.
 In 2013, Russia established the Federal State Budgetary Institution "Northern Sea Route Administration."
 In 2018, the State Corporation Rosatom was designated as the infrastructure operator of the NSR.
-In 2022, management responsibilities for the route were transferred to Rosatom's Main Directorate of the Northern Sea Route.
+In 2022, management responsibilities for the route were transferred to Rosatom's Main Directorate of NSR.

 It was reported in 2023 that Rosmorport, a state-owned agency of the Russian Ministry of Transport, has plans to run cruises for tourists in icebreakers along the entire Northern Sea Route between Murmansk and Vladivostok.

-It was reported in July 2024 that Sibir would escort the light ice-class vessel Xin Xin Hai 1 on its voyage from the Port of Taicang near Shanghai via the Bering Strait and the NSR to the Port of Arkhangelsk before travelling on toward ports in the northern Europe.
-The New New Shipping Line of Hainan Yangpu, which owns at least two ice-class vessels, completed seven transits between July 2023 and December 2023, and in June 2024 signed an agreement with Rosatom to establish a year-round arctic shipping route.
+Transarctic Transport Corridor

+The Trans-Arctic Transport Corridor is a strategic Russian infrastructure project aimed at creating a unified system of transport routes for transit shipments between Europe and Asia and accessing global trade routes.
+This comprehensive project combines both the trans-Arctic route and logistics infrastructure in ports on Russia's Arctic coast and in adjacent regions, including rail, road, and river routes.
+The route runs from St. Petersburg through Murmansk, Arkhangelsk, and the Northern Sea Route to Vladivostok.

+The Northern Sea Route will become a key section of the TTC.
+Land infrastructure includes railway lines, highways, and inland waterways (the Lena, Yenisei, and Ob rivers).
+Key transportation hubs include the ports of Ust-Luga, Murmansk, Arkhangelsk, Dudinka, Sabetta, Tiksi, Pevek, and Vladivostok.

+In the context of growing risks on traditional routes, TTC could be one of the possible answers to the challenges of modern logistics.